Second Quarterly Award, 2016

-Our first Quarterly Award is almost at submission deadline!
-This is for books published in December, January and February and the form can be downloaded here.
-The deadline is Tuesday 15th March.
+Our second Quarterly Award is almost at submission deadline!
+This is for books published in March, April and May and the form can be downloaded here: PPC Awards form 2016 – Q2.
+The deadline is Friday 24th June.
 Entries should be sent to:

 The Publisher’s Publicity Circle (PPC) is delighted to announce the winners of the PPC Annual Awards.
 The awards took place in London on 29th February, and are awarded to the publicists responsible for the best PR campaigns carried out in 2015.